 depth(integer) [optional] The row at which the slice is drawn.
 Depth 0 is the first row.

-You can open the debug track by going to the "Metrics and auditors" menu on the
+You can open the debug track by going to the "Sample queries" menu on the

 left, and clicking "Show Debug Track".
 A debug slice track will become pinned to